-Tuvalu, formerly known as the Ellice Islands, is a self-governing Polynesian island nation of the British Commonwealth.
-Located between Hawaii and Australia, Tuvalu is comprised of nine islands; three reef islands and six sparsely-populated atolls.
-Lying between its nine islands are dozens of splendidly-isolated, uninhabited islets with palm trees, pristine beaches, wildlife, cinematic shipwrecks and WWII relics.
-Its capital – and most populated atoll – is Funafuti, which contains the international airport and government offices, and is home to Tuvalu’s largest lagoon.
+Tuvalu, formerly known as the Ellice Islands, is a self-governing, Polynesian island nation of the British Commonwealth.
+Located between Hawaii and Australia, Tuvalu is comprised of nine islands; three reef islands and six sparsely populated atolls.
+Lying between its nine islands are dozens of splendidly isolated, uninhabited islets with palm trees, pristine beaches, wildlife, cinematic shipwrecks, and WWII relics.
+Its capital, and most populated atoll, is Funafuti, which contains the international airport, government offices and is home to Tuvalu’s largest lagoon.

-Tuvalu is a veritable tropical paradise, consisting of 3 reef islands, 6 atolls and many small islets.
-Tuvalu has a number of uninhabited, stunningly scenic island locales that would make great film locations – many on, or in close reach of, the main island of Funafuti.
+Tuvalu is a veritable tropical paradise, consisting of 3 reef islands, 6 atolls, and many small islets.
+Tuvalu has a number of land and uninhabited, stunningly scenic island locales that would make great film locations, many on, or in close reach of the main island of Funafuti.

 FILM PERMITS & PERMISSIONS:

-Small filming projects on Tuvalu can be done without permission; for larger projects the process is relatively simple, and something Pioneer Media can easily arrange.
+Small filming projects on Tuvalu can be done without permissions, for larger projects the process is relatively simple, and something Pioneer Media can easily arrange.

 FILM TALENT, CREWS & EQUIPMENT:

 Tuvalu has a very small film scene, but there is limited equipment available from the local TV station.
 Tuvalu is connected by flight directly with Fiji, which offers opportunities to import equipment and talent.